notpresident35/awesome-learn-gamedev/README.md

 [https://gameprogrammingpatterns.com/](https://gameprogrammingpatterns.com/)

 🟪 A study path for game programmers - A huge collection of game programming book titles and covers organized by specialization, with fancy flow charts between each title for a recommended reading order!
-Note that the books aren’t actually included - a quick search should help you out with that ;]
+Note that the books are _not_ included - a quick search should help you out with that ;]

 [https://github.com/miloyip/game-programmer](https://github.com/miloyip/game-programmer)